2800 - 30th Ave.

 The library has a beautiful community meeting room that can be booked for up to two hours at a time, free of charge.
 You may book the room up to one day in advance by calling 250-542-7610 ext.
 6822.
 It's a great space for tutoring, studying, meetings, scrapbooking and more!

 Are you looking for somewhere to take an invigilated exam, either written or online?
 The library can help you out.
+Basic information can be found on the Exams in the Library page.
 Call or email us for more details at firstname.lastname@example.org or 250-542-7610 ext.
 6822.

 The Vernon Branch has meeting rooms available for rent on open days.